jno3/jno3.github.io/writeups/bulldog-1.md

 zsh: segmentation fault  nmap -p 23,80,8080 -sC -sV -oA nmap_info_detailed 192.168.56.117
 ```

-The port 8080 is serving the same thing as the port 80, so I proceed to use gobuster to bruteforce probable directories.
+The port 8080 is serving the same thing as the port 80, so I proceed to use gobuster to bruteforce possible directories.

 ```bash
 ┌──(j㉿kali)-[~/Desktop/vulnhub/bulldog-1]